Floor and Wall Tiler

 Useful experience for floor and wall tilers includes any building and construction work.

 Floor and wall tilers need to have steady hands and good hand-eye co-ordination.
 They spend a lot of time crouching and kneeling, which puts stress on knee joints.
+They also need to be comfortable working at heights.

 Find out more about training